MaeFlaherty/Obsidian-Vault/Ecosystems.md

 **Decomposers**, like insects and fungi, also feed on dead organisms, breaking down their biomass into energy and nutrients, which return to the soil

+# Organisms That Define a Species
+## Keystone Species
+Species whose disruption or extinction would widely effect the rest of the ecosysystem

+## Indicator Species
+Presence/absence indicates the health of an ecosystem
+## Umbrella Species
+require large blocks of undisturbed habitat to maintain viable populations
+## Flagship Species
+Interesting or attractive species that people are emotionally attached to.

 # Related
 [[Biomes]]
 [[Biodiversity]]